daos-stack/daos/doc/admin/deployment.md

         ofi+sockets       ib1
         ofi+psm2          ib1
 ```
-The results show 'Available providers', which is a list of all available OFI fabric providers associated with at least one network interface on the daos_server node.
 Use one of these providers to configure the `provider` in the daos_server.yml.
 Only one provider may be specified for the entire DAOS installation.
 Client nodes must be capable of communicating to the daos_server nodes via the same provider.
 Therefore, it is helpful to choose network settings for the daos_server that are compatible with the expected client node configuration.

 After the daos_server.yml file has been edited and contains a provider, subsequent `daos_server network scan` commands will filter the results based on that provider.
 If it is desired to view an unfiltered list again, issue `daos_server network scan -p all`.

 Regardless of the provider in the daos_server.yml file, the results may be filtered to the specified provider with the command `daos_server network scan -p ofi_provider` where `ofi_provider` is one of the available providers from the list.